mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 Integer Unit
 ^^^^^^^^^^^^
 The :ref:`integer unit/ALU <cpu/modules/ex_alu:ex_alu.v>` is the registering wrapper around the :ref:`combinational ALU implementation <cpu/modules/ex_alu_s1:ex_alu_s1.v>`.
-As this project was not focused on computer arithmetic and knowing this design would generally target FPGAs, it was decided to leave the Verilog operators for addition and subtraction.
-Synthesizers are can be quite good at using dedicated hardware IP or putting down whatever adder implementation will best satisfy the speed and area constraints, and the use of built-in simple math operators have been some of the fastest paths in the design.
+As this project was not focused on computer arithmetic and with the knowledge that the design would generally target FPGAs, it was decided to leave the Verilog operators for addition and subtraction.
+Synthesizers can be quite good at using dedicated hardware IP or putting down whatever adder implementation will best satisfy the speed and area constraints.

 Advanced Integer Unit
 ^^^^^^^^^^^^^^^^^^^^^
 The :ref:`advanced integer unit <cpu/modules/ex_advint:ex_advint.v>` is the registering wrapper around the :ref:`combinational advanced integer unit implementation <cpu/modules/ex_advint_s1:ex_advint_s1.v>`.
 Again, for similar reasons, the math operations were left Verilog operators in the hopes that they would map nicely to onboard hard-IP present in the FPGA.
-The multiplier did so nicely, mapping to a DSP block containing a multiply accumulate unit.
+The multiplier did so, mapping to a DSP block containing a multiply-accumulate unit.
 Unfortunately there is no division hardware present on the FPGA family used for evaluation of the Raisin64.

-This will need to be converted to a pipelined division unit (or reciprocal/multiplication) at some point in the future, but for now division is disabled as execution pipeline stalls are already proven and the division instruction is very ancillary to the project's goals.
+This will need to be converted to a pipelined division unit (or reciprocal/multiplication) at some point in the future, but for now division is disabled as execution pipeline stalls are already proven and the division instruction is ancillary to the project's goals.

 Branch Unit
 ^^^^^^^^^^^

 The :ref:`branch unit/ALU <cpu/modules/ex_branch:ex_branch.v>` itself is simple although the implications for the pipeline are complicated.
 The branch unit operates in either branch or jump mode, with jump being a trivial distillation of the branching mode.
 The unit accepts two input words and an immediate displacement value as well as a delayed version of the next linear program counter from the fetch unit.
-The two words are compared and if equal, the branch unit adds the displacement to the program counter during its execution cycle.
+If the two words are equal, the branch unit adds the displacement to the program counter during its execution cycle.

 On the next cycle, when results are typically presented to the commit unit, the branch unit will present ``$r63`` if appropriate for linking, and it will also signal the pipeline via ``do_jump`` that a jump is being issued.
 This causes the pipeline to flush currently fetched and decoded instructions to a NOP value (effectively self-inserting the branch delay slot), canceling any non-issued instructions.